What an interest rate is in finance, automation is in programming. Time spent upfront to automate pays off with interest.

 After a certain point you could not work at all and still be productive.
 If one saved 15 minutes for 5 months, losing 1x of productivity daily from that point on by not working doesn't hurt much in the bigger picture.
 You're on cruise control.
 There's a surplus of more than 1x productivity in the exponent that the process is now self sustaining.
 Just make sure you don't break anything.

 The flurry of work involved in writing new software is partly due to not having reached yet the point on the exponential curve where everything is done by computers for you.

-So if you're looking to become more productive with software, don't just try to do more.
+So if you're looking to become more productive with software, don't just try to do a lot.
 Also try to do nothing.
-Shoot for the point in the curve where exponential gains do all of the work for you.
+Shoot for the point in the curve where exponential savings do all of the work for you.

 It's rare to keep saving 30 minutes a day for 200 days straight all from the same script.
 What eats up time with the script ceases and something else takes its place.
 When that happens switch focus and start automating that.